 It is a common misconception that a quiet dog is not in pain.
 However, chronic pain does not cause dogs to make sounds like acute, sudden pain does.
 In addition, some dogs are bred to ignore pain when working.

-There is no single, clear way to recognize chronic pain, but we can detect pain by focusing on changes in dogs’ behavior.
+There is no single, clear way to recognize chronic pain, but we can detect it by focusing on changes in dogs’ behavior.
 Often, a dog owner will benefit from advice and tools for identifying pain because no single change or symptom is a reliable sign of chronic pain.
-The behavior of a dog and all the changes will be followed systematically and as a whole, which makes it possible to identify whether the dog is in pain and to evaluate the intensity of pain.
+The behavior of a pet and all the changes will be followed systematically and as a whole, which makes it possible to identify whether the dog is in pain and to evaluate the intensity of pain.

 Chronic pain is highly individual, but when a dog’s behavior is observed systematically, changes caused by pain can be identified in spite of individual differences.
 Pain can also emerge slowly, which makes it even more difficult to spot the changes.